grexi/documentation/Guides/Python/Django.md

 ### Process Type Definition

 cloudControl uses a [Procfile] to know how to start your processes.
-Create a file called `Procfile` with the following content:
+The example code already includes a file called Procfile at the top level of your repository.
+It looks like this:

 ~~~
 web: python manage.py run_gunicorn -b 0.0.0.0:$PORT